uviclibraries/surveys/custom-variables.md

 This video will help you learn how to set up custom variables in SurveyMonkey
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6_Au_aO4T00?si=nirHtwU6CUGuvoJN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Custom Variables are used to track data about people who complete your survey.
-In order to access this feauture you must be logged into you UVic account (log in with SSO)
+In order to access this feature you must be logged into you UVic account (log in with SSO)
 1. Select **Design Survey** and then click **logic**
 2. Click **custom variables** and add new by selecting **+ New custom variable** (see screenshot)<br>
 <img width=350px src="images/logic.png"><br>